-The analysis of the above described multilayer textile package interaction against the bullet model requires large amount of computer resource, e.g., the shooting through process through a 15 layers package of the size 20x20mm can be simulated in approximately 30 hours on Pentium IV 1.7MHz computer.
-It is very expensive to perform large amount of numerical experiments or to investigate the piece of fabric package of the size sufficient for comprehensive representation of the mechanical phenomena.
+layers package of the size 20x20mm the shooting-through process can be simulated in approximately 30 hours on Pentium IV 1.7MHz computer.
+It is very expensive to perform large amount of numerical experiments or to investigate the piece of fabrics package of the size sufficient for comprehensive representation of the mechanical phenomena.

 As the preliminary approach, it appears natural for evaluation of ballistic properties of the multilayer package to employ a simpler and much less expensive continuous membrane model that could be regarded as "macromechanical".
 The behavior of both macro- and mezzomechanical models in the shooting-through simulation is presented in Fig.5.
 The obtained results regarding the contact process and failure differ significantly in both cases.
+In the woven structure the failure of a yarn does not cause the quick propagation of the fabrics is maintained by means of the unbroken yarns of the other system.
+The failure of the membrane may cause the quick propagation of the failure and resembles fracture with the sharp crack tip.
+The deformation of the tip of the bullet is much larger in interaction with the membrane model.
+However by increasing the structural damping of the membrane it is possible to localize the failure of elements in the vicinity of the interaction zone.
+The behavior of the tip of the bullet is also essentially different in the two models, as membrane appears to be much stiffer locally.

-Fig. 6.Deformation of the simplified model of the multilayer fabric package and the bullet at the instant when the bullet stops: deformed geometry and velocities in the Oz direction.
-Each layer of the package is presented as continuous membrane
+Fig.6.
+Deformation of the simplified model of the multilayer fabrics package and the bullet at the time instant of the bullet stop: deformed geometry and velocities in the Oz direction.
+Each layer of the package presented as continuous membrane.